 Getting to the city: The best way to get into the city is by taxi, however, shuttles are also available to be booked.
 Shuttle fares range from NZD 5 for kids, to NZD 10 for adults.
 It also costs an extra NZD 10 for ski gear.

 Car rental: Rental companies including Apex, Avis, Budget, Europcar, Hertz, Jucy, Nationwide, THL, and Thrifty all offer car rental services at Queenstown Airport.

-Facilities: ATM, currency exchange, baggage lost and found office, baggage storage facilities, Internet lounge, tourist help desk, first aid facilities, wifi, retail outlets and restaurants.
+Facilities: ATM, currency exchange, baggage lost and found office, baggage storage facilities, tourist help desk, first aid facilities, wifi, retail outlets, and restaurants.
 The terminal is fully accessible for disabled passengers.

 The weather in New Zealand is changeable throughout the year, however the climate is fairly temperate, with fairly predictable conditions over longer periods.
 The North Island has mild winters and warm and humid summers, the South Island has lower temperatures with cold winters and extensive snowfields and glaciers.
 Snow falls on all the mountains in winter, and the west coast receives the most rain.
 The summer months in New Zealand are from November to April.

 United States Embassy, Wellington: +64 4 462 6000.

 British High Commission, Wellington: +64 4 924 2888.